The Best Way to Travel Through Sri Lanka

 Our 9 Day Sri Lanka Itinerary

-April 2nd: Drive to Uda Walawe National Park, do afternoon safari, continue to Hikkaduwa
+April 2nd: Early drive to Uda Walawe National Park, do morning safari, continue to Hikkaduwa

 After spending nine days moving from place to place, ending your trip at beach is the best way to travel through Sri Lanka.
 We arrived in Hikkaduwa on April 2nd, we spent 5 days just relaxing on the beach.
 There are a lot of beach options in Sri Lanka, but Hikkaduwa is the most built up, and has the best restaurants and nightlife around it.
 I also chose it because it was close to Colombo for an easy drive back to the city for our flight home.
 Beach-hopping is popular in this country (and the eastern coast is huge for surfers) but for me the whole point of a beach vacay is to do nothing, so just chilling on one worked best for me.